Confidential

 The underwriting memo.

 Every VectorIQ assessment produces a 2-page underwriting memo and an optional exposure schedule.
 The memo is the decision document.
-The 30-page report is the evidence behind it.
+The full carrier report provides the evidence, interaction effects, claims-based loss view, and portfolio context behind it.

 Northfield Foods Group - illustrative.
 Same format, any AI-exposed account.